Topvennie/background-gnome/README.md

    - `old`: The path to move previously generated images to.
 If it is set to `""` then they will be deleted.
 3. Configure the topics.
 4. Build `go build .`.
-5. Run it manually, as a startup script or as a cronjob.
+5. Run it manually, as a startup script or as a systemctl timer.